nmenant/iControl_LX_Lab/docs/class3/module1/lab1.rst

 *restjavad* presents F5 iControl REST, the interface to BIG-IP devices and the iWorkflow platform.

-*restnoded* presents services for developing iControlLX extensions, in addition to acting as the interface to *restjavad* and the iControl REST API.
+*restnoded* presents services for developing iControl LX extensions, in addition to acting as the interface to *restjavad* and the iControl REST API.

 ..
 NOTE::